phalcon-orphanage/docs/pl/reference/routing.rst

 Hostname Constraints
 --------------------
-The router allow to set hostname constraints, this means that specific routes or a group of routes can be restricted to only match if the route also meets the hostname constraint:
+The router allows you to set hostname constraints, this means that specific routes or a group of routes can be restricted to only match if the route also meets the hostname constraint:

 .. code-block:: php